 - December 12, 1992 - July 15, 1996

 JIM GUY TUCKER was born in Oklahoma City and was raised in Arkansas.
 He received a bachelor’s degree in government from Harvard University in 1964 and a law degree from the University of Arkansas in 1968.
 He was a member of the U.S. Marine Corps Reserve and was a civilian correspondent in South Vietnam in 1965 and 1967.
-He served as a prosecuting attorney; state attorney general; and a member of the U.S. House of Representatives, where he served on the Ways and Means Committee.
+He served as a prosecuting attorney for the Sixth Judicial District of Arkansas from 1971-1972; Attorney General of Arkansas from 1973 until 1977; and a member of the U.S. House of Representatives from 1977 until 1979, where he served on the Ways and Means Committee.